 We walked around the town for a bit.
 There were plenty of shops targeting outdoor recreation.
 We spotted an information kiosk and got details for how to get to Bulnes, the expected weather, the difficulty of hiking, availability of water, etc.

-Observation: People were willing to talk in Spanish with us, or at least let us speak Spanish while they answered in English (especially if they were busy working).
+People were willing to talk in Spanish with us, or at least let us speak Spanish while they answered in English (especially if they were busy working).
 But by this point we had also had some somewhat sustained conversations with people who did not speak English at all, with varying degrees of understanding.
 A lot of improvement for us since last year's visit.

 We scoped out where to catch the bus and how long a walk it would be in the morning.
 We learned that there is a four-hour break mid-day when it doesn't run, so we could plan our excursion accordingly.
 We felt much better prepared for the coming day.

 We walked up the road a ways to the Cave Exhibition of Cabrales Cheese.
 This is the famously strong blue cheese of the region which is made from the milk of cows, goats, and sheep who are pastured in the mountains in summer.
 The herders would stay in caves or huts.
-Fall festivals to celebrate their return to the valleys for winter.
+Fall festivals celebrate their return to the valleys for winter.

 This cheese museum is an actual cave and all tours are guided.
 The guide takes you through several rooms of displays about the region and traditional culture and lifestyle.
 Then you get to go down deeper into the cave and see the cheeses as they age.
 You finish with a video and then a taste of the cheese and local cider.